ddowding/running-analysis/README.md

 ## Garmin Data analysis for running

-This repo contains some Jupyter notebooks which analyse my running data
+This repo contains some Jupyter notebooks which analyse running data

 ### Depedencies